 The California Department of Public Health released data describing pregnancy-related deaths in California by race.
 Pregnancy-related deaths are defined as deaths while pregnant or within the year after the end of pregnancy or birth.
 This includes all causes related to or magnified by a pregnancy regardless of the outcome.
 Figure 1 displays the pregnancy-related mortality ratio by Race/Ethnicity in California from 2008-2016.
-From 2014 to 2016, Black birthing people in California were 6 times more likely to die from pregnancy-related complications than White birthing people, a difference of 56.2 vs. 9.4 pregnancy-related deaths per 100,000, respectively.
-This rate has increased for Black birthing people since the 2011-2013 time period (45.3 per 100,000).
-This increase indicates that pregnancy-related deaths, birthing, and post-natal factors significantly impact Black birthing people at a higher rate compared to their White counterpart.
+From 2014 to 2016, Black birthing people in California were six times more likely to die from pregnancy-related complications than White birthing people, a difference of 56.2 vs. 9.4 pregnancy-related deaths per 100,000, respectively.2 This rate has increased from 43.3 per 100,000 for Black birthing people for the period between 2011-2013 to 45.3 per 100,000 for Black birthing people.
+This increase indicates that pregnancy-related deaths, birthing, and post-natal factors significantly impact Black birthing people at a higher rate compared to their White counterparts.

-A 2018 survey, Listening to Black Mothers in California, revealed that our healthcare system disregards many concerns of mothers of all races and ethnicities, and Black mothers are among the least listened to among patients.Another study, by Declercq et al., drew from the Listening to Black Mothers in California survey and investigated racial inequities in treating perinatal mental health challenges.
-The study concluded that non-Hispanic Black women experienced higher rates of prenatal depressive symptoms and disproportionately lower use of postpartum counseling treatments and services than non-Hispanic White women.
-Lower counseling use rates can result from both individual (i.e., cultural wariness, stigma, time, childcare, transportation) and system level (i.e., accessible mental health services at site of obstetrician) factors.
-The findings also concluded there is an immense need for state legislation requiring universal mental health screening and services for depressive symptoms to reduce inequities and advocate for the use of counseling services among women of color in general.
+A 2018 survey, Listening to Black Mothers in California, revealed that our healthcare system disregards many concerns of mothers of all races and ethnicities, and Black mothers are among the least listened to among patients.5Another study, by Declercq et al., drew from the Listening to Black Mothers in California survey and investigated racial inequities in treating perinatal mental health challenges.4 The study concluded that non-Hispanic Black women experienced higher rates of prenatal depressive symptoms and disproportionately lower use of postpartum counseling treatments and services than non-Hispanic White women.
+Lower counseling use rates can result from both individual (i.e., cultural wariness, stigma, time, childcare, transportation) and system level (i.e., accessible mental health services at site of obstetrician) factors.^{5,6,7} The findings also concluded there is an immense need for state legislation requiring universal mental health screening and services for depressive symptoms to reduce inequities and advocate for the use of counseling services among women of color in general.
 The research findings also provide a robust perspective concerning prenatal, perinatal, and postnatal Black birthing experiences that extend beyond just physical health.
 The disparities span across healthcare access, historical trends in healthcare, mental health access, quality of care, and the life experience of Black birthing people in California.

-COVID-19 and Maternal Health
+COVID-19 and Pregnancy